Jerry-ya-ya/JackAndBeanstalks/doc/worklog.md

 ## 2025/07/14 ##

 - Improved the visual design of the navbar, implemented responsive layout for various screen sizes, enhanced color contrast, and updated the logout button with a red color for better visibility.

+- Improved the design of the registration page.